HunorMarton/svg-tutorial/src/content/svg/forest.md

 </div>

+This tree shape, however, shouldn't appear on the UI like this.
+We can hide it by moving the entire tree into the `defs` section.
+The `defs` section is a hidden compartment of our image.
+Things here don't show up on the screen, but we can refer to them and use them later.

-Then we can reuse it in a similar way as we did in [the snowflake example](/svg/use).
-We move it to the `defs` section, wrap it into a group element, set an ID for it, and then reuse it with the `use` element.
+Then, we can reuse it similarly as in [the snowflake example](/svg/use).
+We wrap the two elements into a group, set an `id`, and then reuse it with the `use` element.

-Here we also position the reused elements by setting an `x` and `y` coordinate and to add some perspective to the image we use the `scale` transformation.
+Here, we also position the reused elements by setting an `x` and `y` coordinate, and we use the `scale` transformation to add some perspective to the image.

 <div class="code-flex">